algoCoders009/Void_Hacks/README.md

 Alternatively, enter the server sddress http://127.0.0.1/12345 in your browser to access it.
 The output will be in the form of binary (0 or 1)

-1 - Person has
+1 - Person has said disease
-0 - Person does not have
+0 - Person does not have disease

 The Flagged map of a flu breakout and its descriptive analysis can be accessed on the following page : https://www.google.com/maps/d/u/0/embed?mid=1ECmLbauOoxGxYuTTuEGcHWVICDSaXgML